tensorpack/tensorpack/docs/tutorial/export.md

 # Exporting the model for TensorFlow Serving

 Exporting the model is similar to apply inference *within* Tensorpack.
-It requires to write a `PredictConfig` and uses the `ServingExporter` like
+It requires to write a `PredictConfig` and uses the `ModelExporter` like

 ```python
 pred_config = PredictConfig(